Wall Street up as recovery hopes overshadow virus worries | Business | Journal Gazette

 Wall Street up as recovery hopes overshadow virus worries

-NEW YORK – Wall Street is opening sharply higher as hopes for economic recovery overshadow worries over the coronavirus pandemic.
-The S&P 500 jumped to nearly a 3-month high, recovering much of its post-pandemic losses.
+Wall Street is closing higher as hopes for economic recovery overshadow worries over the coronavirus pandemic.
+The S&P 500 jumped to a nearly 3-month high, recovering much of its post-pandemic losses.
 Investors are shifting their focus to how various nations are adapting to getting back to business, while striving to keep new COVID-19 cases in check.
 Reassuring comments by the head of China’s central bank also helped spur buying.
 Benchmarks in Paris, London and Tokyo also gained on Tuesday.

 THIS IS A BREAKING NEWS UPDATE.
 AP’s earlier story is below: